RusticFlare/github-pages-blog/_posts/2025-07-23-my-film-workflow.md

 ## Physical Storage

-When the lab posts my negatives back to me, I transfer them into a [folder for negatives](https://amzn.eu/d/5ACQKzQ)with [negative archive sleeves](https://amzn.eu/d/bJnWvNX).
+When the lab posts my negatives back to me, I transfer them into a [folder for negatives](https://amzn.eu/d/5ACQKzQ) with [negative archive sleeves](https://amzn.eu/d/bJnWvNX).

 _**Note:** Some labs send you 10 strips of 4, others 7 strips of 6.
 Make sure to buy the right [negative archive sleeves](https://amzn.eu/d/bJnWvNX)._